 2 Discussion

-WP 1A informed to IEEE that since the bands 275-325 GHz are identified for the passive services by No. 5.565 of the Radio Regulations (RR), the studies are needed to review RR No. 5.565 for use of these bands by active services in the future.
-WP1A further informed to IEEE that since the band 252-275 GHz is also allocated to the mobile and fixed services, the additional contiguous bandwidth of 23 GHz could be utilized for terahertz communications discussed within IEEE 802 group.
-IEEE is also invited to provide information on spectrum requirements and technical and operational characteristics of their systems operating in these bands or other bands for sharing studies to Working Parties 5A and 5C.
+WP 1A informed IEEE 802 that,since the bands 275-325 GHz are identified for the passive services by No. 5.565 of the Radio Regulations (RR), new studies are needed to review RR No. 5.565 for use of these bands by active services in the future.
+WP1A further informedIEEE802 that, since the band 252-275 GHz is also allocated to the mobile and fixed services, the additional contiguous bandwidth of 23 GHz could be utilized for terahertz communications.
+WP 1A also extended an invitation to provide information on spectrum requirements and technical and operational characteristics of IEEE 802 technology operating in these bands or other bands to Working Parties 5A and 5C to be used for sharing studies.

-IEEE 802 has initiated the sharing study between passive and active services.
-Although the results are still discussed by IEEE 802.15™ Working Group, IEEE 802 would like to inform ITU-R WP1A the links to the input contributions attached as attachments 1 -3 in annex 1 as related to the sharing issues for information only.
+IEEE 802 has initiated a sharing study between passive and active services.
+Although the results are still in discussion within the IEEE 802.15 Working Group, IEEE 802 is providing links in Attachments 1-3 in Annex 1 as preliminary information that may be useful for sharing studies.

 IEEE 802 has reviewed the frequency range 252-275 GHz as well as 275-325 GHz and agreed to conduct studies on theses frequency bands for terahertz applications which utilize a contiguous bandwidth of 73 GHz.

 On 16 March 2016 IEEE 802.15 TG3d has issued a call for proposals targeting at an amendment to IEEE 802.15.3 for a switched point-to-point links operating at the frequency bands 252-325 GHz.
-The links to the call for proposal including the supporting documents are included in attachments 1-5 of annex 2.
+The links to the call for proposal with supporting documents are included in Attachments 1-5 of Annex 2.

-Since all the detailed technical and operational characteristics will be fixed only after completion of the amendment, IEEE 802 TG 3d has issued a Call for Contribution in its September 2015 meeting to request further contributions on technical details on technical and operational characteristics from current research projects in these frequency ranges.
-The call and the responses are summarized attachment 1-3 in annex 3.
-Please note that IEEE 802 is also interested in other higher frequency ranges above 325 GHz especially for but not limited to close proximity and intra-device terahertz applications.
+Since all the detailed technical and operational characteristics will not be finalized until after the publication of the amendment, IEEE 802.15 TG 3d has issued a Call for Contribution in its September 2015 meeting to request further contributions on the details of technical and operational characteristics available from current research projects in these frequency ranges.
+The call and the responses are summarized Attachment 1-3 in Annex 3.
+Please note that IEEE 802 is also interested in other frequency ranges above 325 GHz..

-If IEEE 802 has made significant progress in the technical studies in these frequency ranges, the results above 325 GHz as well as in the frequency range 252-325 GHz will be informed accordingly.
+When IEEE 802 has made significant progress in the technical studies in these frequency ranges, the results above 325 GHz as well as in the frequency range 252-325 GHz, will be sent to WP 1A.

 3 Summary

-We applaud the efforts of the participants in WP 1A for undertaking this work and giving IEEE 802 the opportunity to respond to the terahertz related matters.
+We applaud the efforts of the participants in WP 1A for undertaking this work and giving IEEE 802 the opportunity to respond to terahertz related matters.